Last updated by Dr Sarah Brewer on

 The lavender oil capsules were as effective as lorazepam for treating generalized anxiety disorder, with no sedative effects and, importantly, no potential for addiction or drug abuse (unlike the benzodiazepines).

 Yet another study compared pharmaceutical grade lavender oil capsules against the antidepressant drug, paroxetine, a selective serotonin reuptake inhibitor (SSRI) used to treat anxiety disorders, including panic attacks.

 A total of 523 people with generalised anxiety disorder were randomised to take either lavender oil capsules or paroxetine.
 Results showed both treatments were equally effective, and the lavender oil had beneficial effects on mental health in general, and health-related quality of life.

-When 170 people with anxiety-related restlessness and disturbed sleep were given either 80mg pharmaceutical grade lavender oil or placebo, once a day for 10 weeks, symptoms decreased significantly more in those taking lavender capsules, with 31% achieving remission, to confirm the calming and anxiolytic effects.
-The results were even more pronounced in those with moderate to severe anxiety at the start of the trial.
+When 170 people with anxiety-related restlessness and disturbed sleep were given either 80mg pharmaceutical grade lavender oil or placebo, once a day for 10 weeks, symptoms decreased significantly more in those taking lavender capsules, with around one-third (31%) achieving remission.
+This confirms the calming effect of lavender oil in relieving anxiety.
+The results were even more pronounced in people with moderate to severe anxiety at the start of the trial.